 Summary: Rime can be "predicted"

-During this climb, I realized that frost can be predicted to a certain extent by interpreting meteorological data, rather than relying on experience or intuition
+This mountain climb made me realize that rime ice can be predicted to some extent by interpreting weather data, rather than relying solely on experience or intuition

 By combining these factors, we were able to successfully find a day when frost was most likely to form.